Drug & Alcohol Rehab in West Sussex

 Ensuring a safe start to treatment requires attending a drug and alcohol rehab in West Sussex.

-A gradual reduction in dosage is carried out over several days, typically around 7 to 10 depending on how serious someone’s heroin or alcohol addiction is.
+A gradual reduction in dosage is carried out over several days, typically around 7 to 10 depending on how serious someone’s heroin addiction or alcohol addiction is.
+Both alcohol detox and heroin detox require the use of prescription drugs to limit these symptoms of alcohol and heroin withdrawal.

-For many cases of physical dependence on alcohol or heroin, withdrawal is managed using Benzodiazepines.
+For many cases of physical dependence on alcohol or heroin, withdrawal is managed using a prescription drug like Benzodiazepines.

-Another increasingly popular medication used for both types of addictions is Naltrexone, whilst those suffering from alcohol addiction are also often prescribed Librium.
+Another increasingly popular prescription drug used for both types of addictions is Naltrexone , whilst those suffering from alcohol addiction are also often prescribed Librium, Acamprosate or various antidepressants and anti-anxiety medications when necessary.

-Detox is vital to progress and may take up a large part of someone’s 28-day treatment programme.
+Detox is vital to progress and may take up a large part of someone’s 28-day treatment programme, usually asking up to one week.

 Communicative therapy is a key treatment at every drug and alcohol rehab in West Sussex.